Ensono/stacks-azure-fabric/fabric_content/data_engineering/README.md

 - **Create a new Azure DevOps pipeline for your data pipeline:**
   1. In Azure DevOps, navigate to your project and go to **Pipelines** > **New Pipeline**.
   2. Select your repository and choose to configure the pipeline using existing YAML.
-     > Note: in case of Stacks the code is in GitHub.gi
+     > Note: in case of Stacks the code is in GitHub.
   3. When prompted, provide the path to your new pipeline YAML file (e.g., `fabric_content/data_engineering/my_ingest_pipeline/ado/pipeline.yml`).
   4. Save and the pipeline to ensure it is set up correctly.
   5. Rename your pipeline and give it a clear and descriptive name that matches your new pipeline (e.g., `my_ingest_pipeline` or `my_spark_pipeline`).